Freikugel Photography

 Exposure Considerations for the Holga Wide Pinhole Camera (120WPC)

-back of the Holga.
-I assign EV 15, 13,
+| The recommended exposure times on the back of the Holga.
+I assign EV 15, 13, and 11 to these weather descriptions. |

-A scanned negative.
+| A scanned negative.
 Again, a bright subject placed centered in the frame gets extra exposure and is exaggerated.
-I think this characteristic of the camera works to great effect here.
+I think this characteristic of the camera works to great effect here. |

-A unique artefact of the suns light interacting with the pinhole.
+| A unique artefact of direct sunlight interacting with the pinhole.
 Not a bad effect; I was pleasantly surprised seeing this come out of the development tank.
-This photo is a scanned negative.
+This photo is a scanned negative. |

-Here, the sun is obviously out-of-frame, but it was shining onto the pinhole nonetheless.
-The resulting flare spoils the photo for me, so this negative isn't likely to see any action in the darkroom.
+| Here, the sun is obviously out-of-frame, but it was shining onto the pinhole nonetheless.
+The resulting flare spoils the photo for me, so this negative isn't likely to see any action in the darkroom. |

 Tuesday, November 4, 2025